 Although it’s handy to look at average water bills in Australia there are several factors that can affect average bills significantly, for example, the time of year.
-In colder parts of the country, residents may take longer showers during the winter (means more usage of hot water systems), and in dry areas, people may water their gardens more often during the summer.
+In colder areas of the country, people might enjoy longer showers during the winter, and in dry areas, residents might water their gardens more often during the summer.

 Water bills are also affected by where you live since you are charged for the supply of water to your address as well as your usage.
 For example, those in regional areas may pay more than residents of urban areas.

-A change in your habits may also affect water consumption and therefore your bill, for example adding a new household member, or buying a new sprinkler for your lawn.
+A change in your habits may also affect water consumption which in turn affects your bill, for example adding a new member to the household, or buying a new sprinkler for your lawn.
 Other factors include leaky pipes and inefficient appliances such as dishwashers and washing machines.

 Water usage in Australia

 Australians have the highest water usage per person in the world, despite being the driest inhabited continent.
 The average daily usage is 340L per person or 900L per household.
 However, in some coastal regions, the average is 100L per person, whereas in some dry inland regions it is as high as 800L per person.

 So what are we using this water for?
 Well, a single flush toilet uses approximately 12L per flush.
 A bath uses approximately 100L, whilst a 10-minute shower uses about 200L.
 Dishwashers use approximately 50L per load, whilst washing machines use 150L per load.
 On average we each use about 10L per day for drinking, cooking, and cleaning.

 Even when armed with a better understanding of average water bills and usage, understanding your bill can be tricky.

 Generally, water bills are made up of two types of charges: a fixed access charge and variable usage charges.
 The fixed access charge covers both the connection to sewerage systems and the supply of water to your home.